 • A report covering the execution, results and conclusions of the ART Award project including details of the financial expenditure must be submitted within 3 months after completion of the project.

-• Payments will be made in Euros to the institution of the ART Awardee.
+• Payments will be made in EUR to the institution of the ART Awardee.

 • Any change concerning the project, budget or grant agreement must be communicated in writing for approval by Animal Research Tomorrow.